SeanKilleen/seankilleen.github.io/_posts/2023-09-03-creating-and-modeling-sensible-happy-paths-for-dev-team-success.md

 One of the most crucial things for a leader to nail early on is to encourage feedback, _especially_ if it's critical feedback.
 I had a leader I loved working with (thanks [Jeff](https://itsanicelife.com/) at [Excella](https://excella.com)!) who really believed that "feedback is a gift".
 His willingness to take blunt feedback allowed me to speak up many times and spark conversations that helped the organization or helped me to grow my understanding -- sometimes both!

 Explicitly ask for feedback.
 Discuss ways people like to give and receive feedback.
 Authorize people in one-on-one settings to provide this feedback, especially in front of a group.
 And _celebrate the heck out of it_ when it happens.
 You will not always be perfect at this; I'm sure not!
-But working at it continuously will make you and your teams flourish.
+But working at it continuously will help you and your teams flourish.

 ## Modeling Behavior Around Visibility, Issues and "Code Flow"